Merino Wool FAQ at a Glance

-On the one hand, wool is not a hollow fiber in which bacteria can quickly nest, and on the other hand, protein molecules and sulfur proteins in the fiber core create an environment in which odor-causing germs have difficulty settling.
-You can find more information about the fiber structure of wool and its self-cleaning function in our encyclopedia article "Why Merino underwear?"
+Firstly, wool is not a hollow fiber where bacteria can easily settle.
+Secondly, protein molecules and sulfur proteins in the fiber core create an environment where odor-forming germs find it difficult to colonize.
+You can find more information on the fiber structure of wool and its self-cleaning function in our lexicon article "Why Merino Underwear?"

-Merino wool can store a lot of moisture without feeling wet and uses this moisture to cool you down in hot weather.
-At the same time, the wool keeps enough warmth on the body even when wet in cooler outside temperatures, so that you don't get cold or shiver.
+Merino wool can temporarily store a lot of moisture without feeling wet and uses this moisture for cooling when it's hot.
+At the same time, the wool keeps the body warm enough even when damp in cooler outdoor temperatures, preventing chilling or shivering.

-Although synthetic fibers dry faster than wool, they also cause the body to lose a lot of fluid and cause strong evaporative cooling during inactive phases.
-Very fast drying is therefore not necessarily an advantage.
+While synthetic fibers dry faster than wool, they also cause a very high fluid loss from the body and strong evaporative cooling during inactive phases.
+Therefore, very fast drying is not necessarily advantageous.

-Merino wool also feels dry quickly on the body, even if moisture is still buffered in the middle of the fiber.
+Merino wool also feels dry on the body quickly, even if moisture is still buffered in the fiber core.

-For people who sweat a lot, a merino blend can still be useful to shorten the drying time or to prevent the fabric from becoming too heavy due to the wetness.
+For people who sweat heavily, a merino blend fabric can still be useful to shorten drying time or to prevent the fabric from becoming too heavy due to wetness.

-We wanted to know exactly, so we did a self-experiment in which we compared the drying time of a 100% Merino shirt from Icebreaker with a Merino-Tencel® shirt from Ortovox:
+We wanted to know exactly, so we conducted a self-experiment comparing the drying time of a 100% merino shirt from Icebreaker with a merino-Tencel® shirt from Ortovox:

-In the test, hand washing and thus a very wet condition were deliberately simulated in order to assume the “worst case”.
+The test deliberately simulated hand washing and thus a very wet state to assume the "worst case".

-When washing in a machine, the spinning process naturally results in a much shorter drying time.
-The same applies when drying on the body or in the sun.
+Machine washing, of course, results in a much shorter drying time due to spinning.
+The same applies to drying on the body or in the sun.

-There is a fiber that can do both - warm and cool at the same time.
-Many people associate wool with winter.
-Wrongfully, because it is the ultimate all-rounder and unrivaled in this respect.
-No other material creates a better balance between warm and cold.
-The reason for this is that water vapor molecules are buffered in the fiber core of the merino wool and have a cooling effect in hot weather.
-At the same time, when the temperature drops, body heat is retained by air cushions in the curled fiber structure, even when the material is still damp.
-This principle makes wool an air conditioning system that has been working for thousands of years and is also the reason why sheep do not overheat even in the summer on the pasture.
-Try it out and trust what nature has already shown us.
+There is such a thing as a fiber that can do both – warm and cool at the same time.
+Wool is associated with winter in many people's minds.
+Unjustly so, because it is the ultimate all-rounder and unrivaled in this respect.
+No other material creates a more balanced relationship between warm and cold.
+This is because water vapor molecules are buffered in the fiber core of merino wool and have a cooling effect when it's hot.
+At the same time, when the temperature drops, body heat is retained by air pockets in the crimped fiber structure, even if the fabric is still damp.
+With this principle, wool has been a functioning air conditioner for thousands of years and also the reason why sheep do not overheat on the pasture even in summer.
+Try it out and trust what nature already demonstrates.

 Is merino wool breathable?

 Wool, on the other hand, absorbs up to a third of its own weight in water vapor without feeling wet.
-The moisture is released evenly to the outside.
-The slower evaporation in combination with the excellent heat retention despite the stored moisture creates a natural regulation of the perceived temperature.
-Wool is therefore breathable in the sense that it prevents overheating and at the same time does not lead to cooling during inactive phases.
+The moisture is evenly released outwards.
+The slower evaporation combined with excellent heat retention despite the stored moisture creates a natural regulation of perceived temperature.
+Wool is therefore breathable in the sense that it prevents overheating and at the same time does not lead to chilling during inactive phases.

 How warm is merino wool?

 Wool is one of the warmest materials in the world and has therefore been used for clothing for thousands of years.
-Due to its ultra-fine fiber thickness, merino wool can also be processed using modern knitting technology to create high-performance functional clothing with special heat-storing structures.
+Due to its ultra-fine fiber thickness, merino wool can also be processed into high-performance functional clothing with special heat-retaining structures using modern knitting technology.

-When it comes to functional underwear, merino wool is unrivalled in terms of thermal performance and is far superior to all synthetic fibres in icy outdoor temperatures, particularly due to its ability to retain heat when wet.
+When it comes to functional underwear, merino wool is unbeatable in terms of warmth and, at icy outdoor temperatures, far superior to all synthetic fibers, especially due to its heat retention in a damp state.

-With us you will find a wide range of extremely warm underwear , which is also ideal for double-digit minus temperatures.
+We offer a wide range of extremely warm underwear that is also ideal for double-digit sub-zero temperatures.

 Is merino wool scratchy?

-This topic always gives rise to a lot of discussion.
-Unfortunately, these discussions are often not based on facts, especially among supporters of synthetic fibers, because not all wool is created equal.
+This topic always causes a lot of discussion.
+Unfortunately, these discussions are often not fact-based, especially by proponents from the synthetic fiber camp, because wool is not just wool.

-Even with the finest form of sheep's wool (Merino), there are large differences in the fineness of the fibers (between 14 and 22 microns) .
-The following factors influence the softness of the finished Merino fabric:
+Even with the noblest form of sheep's wool (merino), there are big differences in fiber fineness (between 14 and 22 microns).
+The following factors influence the softness of the finished merino fabric:

-• Country of origin of Merino wool and the climatic conditions there
+• Country of origin of the merino wool and the climatic conditions there

-• Further processing of the wool with know-how and the latest knitting technology
+• Further processing of the wool with know-how and state-of-the-art knitting technology

-As with wine, there are even different vintages of this natural product that produce wool of varying softness.
-As a rule of thumb, the greater the temperature difference and the lusher and more biodiverse the meadows, the higher the quality of the wool.
-This is why our suppliers almost exclusively use merino wool from New Zealand, Tasmania or the South American Andean regions.
-Species-appropriate sheep farming is also a basic requirement for high-quality wool.
+As with wine, there are even different vintages of this natural product that produce differently soft wool.
+As a rule of thumb, the greater the temperature differences and the juicier and more biodiverse the meadows, the higher the wool quality.
+Therefore, our suppliers almost exclusively use merino wool from New Zealand, Tasmania or the South American Andean regions.
+Animal welfare-friendly sheep farming is also a basic prerequisite for high-quality wool.

-Even though scientific studies assume that scratching is no longer noticeable to humans when the fiber thickness is less than 20 microns, there are people with very sensitive skin who can still feel a slight tingling sensation.
-This can also be associated with a psychological effect of anticipation.
-In this case, it is usually sufficient to keep a merino shirt on for longer than 15 minutes until the skin gets used to it.
+Even if scientific studies assume that scratching is no longer perceptible by humans below 20 micron fiber thickness, there are people with very sensitive skin who may still feel a slight tingling sensation.
+This can also be accompanied by a psychological effect of an expectation.
+In most cases, it is sufficient to wear a merino shirt for more than 15 minutes until the skin gets used to it.

-90% of all users find merino wool very pleasant on the skin.
-Alternatively, there are numerous products with merino blends for extremely sensitive skin types, which are even softer to wear and definitely scratch-free.
-There is one exception, however: if you have a known allergy to animal hair, you should avoid using it.
+90% of all users find merino wool very comfortable on the skin.
+Alternatively, for extremely sensitive skin types, there are numerous products with merino blends that have an even softer wearing comfort and are definitely scratch-free.
+However, there is one exception: if you have a known animal hair allergy, you should refrain from using it.

 Does merino wool have UV protection?

-Who thinks of merino shirts when they think of UV protection clothing?
-With a UPF value of 30-50, textiles made of merino wool actually offer exceptionally high UV protection, which is only surpassed by specially treated UV protection clothing.
+Who thinks of merino shirts first when it comes to UV protective clothing?
+With a UPF value of 30-50, textiles made from merino wool actually offer exceptionally high UV protection, surpassed only by specially treated UV protective clothing.
 The thicker the fabric and the denser the weave structure, the higher the UV protection.
-Most merino shirts ( fabric weight of 150-180g/m²) have a UPF of 40 or more.
-With a UPF of 40+, around 97.5% of harmful UV radiation (UV-A and UV-B) is blocked.
+Most merino shirts (fabric weight of 150-180g/m²) have a UPF of 40 or more.
+With a UPF of 40+, approximately 97.5% of harmful UV radiation (UV-A and UV-B) is blocked.

 For comparison, a white cotton shirt only has a UPF of 10+.
-The UPF value (=Ultraviolet Protection Factor) indicates, similar to sun creams, by what factor the skin's natural protection can be extended over time.
+The UPF value (=Ultraviolet Protection Factor) indicates, similar to sunscreens, by what factor the skin's natural self-protection can be extended in time.

-Many Merino sheep live in Australia, where they are exposed to some of the strongest UV radiation on the planet.
+Many merino sheep live in Australia, where they are exposed to one of the strongest UV radiation levels on the planet.
 No problem, because wool naturally protects against sunburn and has more sun protection than any other natural fiber.

-It is important to note, however, that the color of the fabric also plays a role.
-Darker colors provide better protection because they reflect additional sunlight.
-If a fabric is wet or stretched, the UV protection can be reduced.
+However, it should be noted that the color of the textile also plays a role.
+Darker colors provide better protection as they additionally reflect sunlight.
+If a fabric is wet or stretched, the UV protection may decrease.

-In addition, sensitive skin types (e.g. redheads, fair skin) should combine UV-protective clothing with sunscreen on exposed areas of the body such as the shoulders and neck.
+In addition, sensitive skin types (e.g., red-haired, light-skinned) should combine UV protective clothing with sunscreen on exposed body parts such as shoulders and neck.

-Basically, the natural UV protection of Merino clothing is completely sufficient for many outdoor activities and does not contain any skin-harming additives such as those found in many sun creams and does not require any chemical treatments or the annoying smell of sweat found in synthetic fiber clothing.
+Basically, the natural UV protection of merino clothing is perfectly sufficient for many outdoor activities, and all without skin-damaging additives as in many sunscreens and without chemical treatments and the annoying sweat odor of synthetic fiber clothing.

-Does Merino wool get burn holes?
-(Picture socks at the campfire)
+Does merino wool get burn holes?
+(Image of socks by a campfire)

-While synthetic fibers are a fire hazard in the truest sense of the word, wool is very difficult to ignite.
-Wool does not burn, it just chars, and temperatures of over 500° Celsius are required for this.
-A spark is therefore not able to cause damage to Merino clothing.
-So nothing stands in the way of a cozy campfire.
+While synthetic fibers are literally highly flammable, wool is very difficult to ignite.
+Wool does not burn, but only chars, and this requires temperatures of over 500° Celsius.
+A spark is therefore not capable of damaging merino clothing.
+A cozy campfire is therefore not an issue.

 Due to its flame-retardant properties, wool is also used in fire protection clothing or building insulation and meets the highest safety standards.